So I’m a Housewife Now

 Mesh and I did get a good chuckle—and we continue to laugh—at my new designation, and I’ve joked about it with my mother and several friends.
 Someone even questioned why it doesn’t say writer instead.
 “You’re a published author.
 Doesn’t that count?”

-Not until I start writing for local publications it doesn’t, though this has given me another goal to work towards.
+Not until I start writing for local publications it doesn’t, and this has given me another goal to work towards.
 But I don’t want to digress, so for now, let’s stick to me being a housewife.

 Now that we are settling into our new apartment, I’ve gotten back into a routine, one that leaves me feeling grounded, accomplished, and fulfilled.
 Win win win!